About Us

 Our Community & League Play

-We currently have one team competing in Division 1 of the Worthing League and plan to expand with multiple teams across divisions next season.
+We currently have two teams competing in Division 1 and one team in Division 4 of the Worthing League and plan to expand that further next season.

 Our Table Tennis Journey – From Passion to Pingsters